paulhjyoon/zmk-alternative/README.md

 <details>
 <summary> Steps to help resolve issues. </summary>

-Before proceeding try some of the steps contained within [Post Installation](#post-installation).
+Before proceeding try some of the steps contained within [Post Installation](#post-installation) within Installing Firmware.

 ### Clearing Bonds
 If you are finding that the Glove80 is no longer pairing with the nRF52840 dongle, and have tried the steps above for the pairing issue, you can reset the bonds of your Glove80 and your dongle.